 Moving day is tough enough as it is without having to deal with bad weather.
-But you can’t always have the luxury оf making a choice.
-Since most people start preparing a month before the move, they can’t be sure whether they’ll luck out with a nice and sunny moving day, or if they will be met with a stormy, grumpy weather.
+But you can’t always have the luxury of making a choice.
+Since most people start preparing a month before the move, they can’t be sure whether they’ll luck out with a nice and sunny moving day or if they will be met with stormy, grumpy weather.

 Packing has to start at least two weeks before the moving date.
 No matter what the weather has in store for you, your belongings have to be neatly packed and ready for delivery.
 This includes boxes, blankets, tape, labels, bubble wrap, stretch wrap, and anything else you can think of for additional protection.

 Never leave a box open, no matter what it may contain.
-Also, fill all gaps with crumbled paper or spare cloths.
+Also, fill all gaps with crumpled paper or spare clothes.
 The snuggly the items are inside a box, the better.
-Also, if you don’t trust cardboard boxes, you can always opt for plastic ones, or even laminated ones.
+Also, if you don’t trust cardboard boxes, you can always opt for plastic ones or even laminated ones.

-- Wrap stacks of hanged clothes in plastic bags to keep them from getting wet;
+- Wrap stacks of hanging clothes in plastic bags to keep them from getting wet

-- Wrap cardboard boxes with lots of tape to ensure their durability; then, wrap with stretch wrap to protect them from moisture;
+- Wrap cardboard boxes with lots of tapes to ensure their durability; then, wrap with stretch wrap to protect them from moisture

-- All documents, money, and jewellry should be with you at all times.
+- All documents, money, and jewelry should be with you at all times

-The safety of your family (and the movers, if you decided to use some professional help) is of utmost importance.
+The safety of your family (and the movers if you decide to use some professional help) is of utmost importance.
 Here are a few very important things to remember:

 - Wait out to see if the rain is accompanied by thunder and lightning.
 Thunderstorms are dangerous, especially if you have to haul large metal items.
 Even if you are late, wait for the storm to pass before proceeding with the move.